 A couple of essential oils to try this Christmas:

-Get also a puzzle storage case.
+The puzzle storage case is super handy.
 You can lay it on your bed and work on the puzzle and then close it up to wait for you to work on it again.

 Listen to Christmas Music